Review credits explained

 • Long-line normalization.
 A line longer than 200 characters counts as multiple billing lines.
 This is a safety guardrail that prevents a single minified file from costing 1 RC when it should cost dozens.

-Empty diffs and abandoned reviews
+Empty diffs and superseded reviews

 If a PR update touches only excluded files, the billing diff is empty and the review costs 0 RCs.